sidharathkhanna29/sidharathkhanna29/README.md

 ## I'm a Programmer & Developer !!

-- 🔭 I’m currently working on React!
+- 🔭 I’m currently working on API's!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning FrontEnd 🤣
-- 👯 I’m looking to collaborate with other React developers
+- 👯 I’m looking to collaborate with other Web developers
 - 🤔 I’m looking for help with finding projects to work on
-- 🥅 2022 Goals: Work on some interesting cloud projects
+- 🥅 2024 Goals: Work on some interesting real-time projects
-- ⚡ Fun fact: I love to share my knowledge and can talk for hours on Psychology
+- ⚡ Fun fact: I love to share my knowledge and can talk for hours about Psychology

 <!--